e-sycheung/CA.EV.Naturalgas/README.md

 ### *Description of Preliminary Feature:*

 ### *Description of Training:*
+ We split our data into training and testing.
+We retrieved the independent and dependent variables and since we have only one feature and fed them into our linear regression model.
+We use scikit learn to import the linear regression model.
+We fit the model on the training data and predict the values for the testing data.
+We use R2 score to measure the accuracy of our model, which ended up being around 56%.

 ### *Explanation of Model Choice:*

 We chose a multivariate linear regression because a MLR is a type of supervised machine learning used to understand